Plant scan

 Main limitationNot a replacement for botanist confirmationResults may be broad or shopping-orientedPlant focus may be more than casual users need

-What scan plant to identify still gets wrong
+What plant identification scans still get wrong

 • Rare species and local hybrids may be missing from common training data.
 The identifier may suggest a related species rather than the exact plant.